Convex-Dev/convex.cljc/module/shell/doc/body.md

 ## Build

-For building the Convex Shell locally, commands must be issued from the root of this repository and it is assumed tools mentioned in the [general README](../../README.md) are available.
+For building Convex Shell locally, commands must be issued from the root of this repository and it is assumed tools mentioned in the [general README](../../README.md) are available.